wolfgangj/okami/README.md

 - object-based (i.e. classes, but no inheritance)

 It will initially run on x86-64 and OpenBSD, but will be easiely portable.

-## Status

-There is a prototype for an earlier design written in Scheme, that has a mostly working typechecker.
-The runtime is complete.
-I'm going to write the compiler in Ruby now, then port it to Wok itself.